spanner/radiant-mobile-extension/README.md

 2. Set 'mobile.redirect?' to true and put the full hostname in 'mobile.hostname' if you want to bounce iphone and other mobile users to your mobile site when they first arrive.

-3. Provide a link back to your main site by appending ?mobile=false.
-The effect is to block the redirect on that request and set a cookie that will carry on blocking it for future requests.
+3. Provide a link back to your main site by appending ?nomobile.
+We will skip the redirect on that request and set a session flag that will carry on blocking it for future requests.

 4. Use the radius tags `<r:if_mobile_>` and `<r:unless_mobile>` to make layout or content decisions based on whether this is a request for the mobile site.